lhelms2/howto_rtd/docs/source/maintain.rst

       :width: 700

 7. The reviewer(s) then review the changes and add comments to the pull request for revisions or approval.
-8. Once the reivewer(s) approves the changes, merge the pull request by clicking the green **Merge pull request** button.
+8. Once the reviewer(s) approves the changes, merge the pull request by clicking the green **Merge pull request** button.

    .. image:: images/merge-pull.png
       :alt: GitHub merge pull request button